ahelal/bender-action/README.md

   default: ''

 job-context:
-  description: Should the github action yaml be provided as context
+  description: Should the github action YAML be provided as context
   default: 'false'

 user-context: